Frequently asked questions

 What is the date of your Annual General Meeting?

-The Annual General Meeting will take place on February 25, 2014 in Basel, Switzerland.
+The Annual General Meeting was held on February 25, 2014 in Basel, Switzerland.

 The dividend payment date has been set for March 4, 2014.

 What is the dividend history for Novartis shares?